Maximal value for trilinear Higgs coupling in a 3-3-1 EFT: The trilinear Higgs coupling

-The formula above provides a good approximation for $\kappa_\lambda$ as we are going to show in the end of the section.
-It can be compared against the prediction obtained from \textit{anyH3}, a package to compute $\lambda_{hhh}$ up to one-loop in general BSM models~\cite{Bahl:2023eau}.
-We will, however, include some refinements of the formula above.
+The formula above represents the leading approximation for $\kappa_{\lambda}^{331}$, where the terms due to the heavy spectrum are not shown.
+We will discuss further in the section how accurate this approximation is in view of the present phenomenological constraints.
+However, there are other aspects that \cref{eq:hhh} fails to uncover, even in the 2HDM.
+Therefore, we proceed to include some refinements.
 First, in the 2HDM, the normalized top Yukawa is given by

 Also, following \cite{Senaha:2018xek}, in the SM case there are sub-leading contributions from the top, as well as loop corrections containing the SM Higgs

 Moreover, as we deviate from the alignment limit, there are corrections from the other trilinear scalar couplings, which appear in triangle diagrams containing BSM scalars.
 Since these couplings are behind the appearance of the factors $\left(1-\frac{M^{2}}{m^{2}_{\text{BSM}}}\right)^3$ in~\cref{eq:hhh}, we can just adapt them from the general non-alignment case.
 By inspection of the scalar couplings in the 2HDM, we will perform the replacements